The biggest portion of drug abusers is employees! This what companies need to do

 - Business reputation is at stake

 As an employee’s behavior change negatively, it gives an adverse effect to the business.
 For example, the case of a private airline that slipped into the sea during landing at Ngurah Rai in 2013.
 According to the head of BNN at that moment, Budi Waseso, most flight incidents in Indonesia involved pilots affected by drugs.
-If consumers are harmed by the company’s products/services or there are workplace accidents, the logical consequence is there will be investigations result in a lawsuit.
-This way, the business reputation is at stake.
+If consumers are harmed by the company’s products/services or there are workplace accidents, the logical consequence is there will be investigations that result in a lawsuit.
+This way, the business’s reputation is at stake.

 Preventive and curative actions